psychemedia/storytelling-notes/gwion-bach.md

 And she went forth after him, running.
 And he saw her, and changed himself into a hare, and fled.
 But she changed herself into a greyhound, and turned him.
 And he ran towards a river, and became a fish.
 And she, in the form of an otter, chased him under the water, until he was fain to turn himself into a bird of the air.
 She, as a hawk, followed him, and gave him no rest in the sky.
 And just as she was about to stoop upon him, and he was in fear of death, he espied a heap of winnowed wheat on the floor of a barn, and he dropped among the wheat, and turned him- self into one of the grains.
 Then she transformed herself into a high-crested black hen, and went to the wheat, and scratched it with her feet, and found him out.
 So she wrapped him in a leathern bag, and cast him into the sea to the mercy of God, on the twenty-ninth day of April.

 And at that time the weir of Gwyddno was on the strand between Dyvi and Aberystwyth, near to his own castle ; and the value of an hundred pounds was taken in that weir every May Eve.
 And in those days Gwyddno had an only son named Elphin, the most hapless of youths, and the most need}'.
 And it [;rieved his father sore, for he thought that he was born in an evil hour.
-And by the advice of his council his father had granted him the draw- ing of the weir that year, to see if good luck would ever befall him, and to give him something wherewith to begin the world.
+And by the advice of his council his father had granted him the drawing of the weir that year, to see if good luck would ever befall him, and to give him something wherewith to begin the world.

 And the next day when Elphin went to look, there was nothing in the weir.
 But as he turned back he perceived the leathern bag upon a pole of the weir.
 Then said one of the weir-ward unto Elphin, " Thou wast never unlucky until to-night ; and now thou hast destroyed the virtues of the weir, which always yielded the value of an hundred pounds every May Eve ; and to-night there is nothing but this leathern skin within it."

 " How now ? " said Elphin."
 There may be therein the value of an hundred pounds."
 Well, they took up the leathern bag; and he who opened it saw the forehead of the boy, and said to Elphin, "Behold a radiant brow ! " '

 "Taliesin be he called," said Elphin. `["Taliesin " means " radiant brow."]` And he lifted the boy in his arms, and, lamenting his mischance, he placed him sorrowfully behind him.
 And he made his horse amble gently, that before had been trotting ; and he carried him as softly as if he had been sitting in the easiest chair in the world.
-And presently the boy made a Consolation and praise to Elphin, and foretold honor to Elphin ; and the Consolation was as you may see : —
+And presently the boy made a Consolation and praise to Elphin, and foretold honor to Elphin ; and the Consolation was as you may see: —

 " Fair Elphin, cease to lament !
-Let no one be dissatisfied with his own :
+Let no one be dissatisfied with his own:
 To despair will bring no advantage.
-No man sees what supports him ;
+No man sees what supports him;
-The prayer of Cynllo will not be in vain ;
+The prayer of Cynllo will not be in vain;
 God will not violate his promise.
 Never in Gwyddno's weir
 Was there such good luck as this night.
 Fair Elphin, dry thy cheeks !
 Being too sad will not avail,
-Although thou thinkest thou hast no gain :
+Although thou thinkest thou hast no gain:
-Too much grief will bring thee no good ;
+Too much grief will bring thee no good;
 Nor doubt the miracles of the Almighty.
 Although I am but little,
 I am highly gifted.